 Semester course; 2 lecture hours.
 2 credits.
 Introduces concepts and principles of the research process including question, theory and hypothesis development, research design and methodology, and statistical reasoning and analysis.
 Discusses the basis of critical review of professional literature and determination of the relevance and applicability of research findings to specific patients with the goal of promoting evidence-based practice.

 PHTY 537.
-Rehabilitation II.
+Acute Care Physical Therapy.
 3 Hours.

 PHTY 540.
 Psychosocial Aspects of Physical Therapy.
 1 Hour.